scott-o-k/homework/Milestones/m3/php_project/Readme.md

 <a id="description"></a>
 ## Description:
 In this project you will build upon what you've learned about forms and building HTML elements dynamically.
-In addition, you will employ the use object-oriented classes and regular expressions to implement a set of validators.
+In addition, you will employ the use of object-oriented classes and regular expressions to implement a set of validators.

 You will build a page that tests any number of inputs against a set of input validators.
 The program will have three different states: